Scott Robinson (Neighbours)

 Scott and Charlene's romance led to increased ratings for Neighbours and the show's publicist capitalised on Minogue and Donovan's popularity with viewers.
 Scott and Charlene experience a variety of problems during their first 12 months together.
 When Scott suggests they should move in together, this caused controversy on and off-screen, with some Neighbours viewers expressing their concern about a young unwed couple moving in together.
 Producers then decided that the couple would marry instead and their wedding was broadcast on 1 July 1987 to two million Australian viewers.
 To keep the relationship interesting, writers scripted a kiss between Scott and Jane Harris (Annie Jones).
 On 7 March 1989, it was announced that Donovan had quit Neighbours to pursue a music career, and his exit aired on 18 May 1989.
 For his portrayal of Scott, Donovan won the Logie Award for Most Popular New Talent (1987) and Most Popular Actor (1988).
 He was twice nominated for the Gold Logie for Most Popular Personality.
-In 2022, Donovan agreed to reprise his role, alongside Minogue, as part of the serial's final episode.
+In 2022, Donovan agreed to reprise his role, alongside Minogue, for what was believed (at the time) to be the show's final ever episode.
+Subsequently, Amazon announced that they had picked up the series for their Freevee streaming service, and Amazon started filming the revived series in April 2023.